adamsilver/fdpb/checkout.md

 ### Revealing the billing address

 When a card is validated, it needs an address.
-Most often, people's billing address is the same as the delivery address which is why we expose a checkbox asking the user to confirm whether it's the same as their delivery address.
+Most often, people's billing address is the same as the delivery address, which is why we expose a checkbox asking the user to confirm whether it's the same as their delivery address.

 We do this to save users having to retype the same address which is a source of friction.
 We ask the question to ourselves, do we have to ask for it? and the answer is maybe.